About Marty The Mighty Nose

 In the UK, hundreds of adults still remember vividly their school trips to places like York's Jorvik Viking Centre, simply because the location had such a memorable smell (in the case of Jorvick, probably the tantalising aroma of horse-stables!).

-Many pupils enjoy and welcome the hands-on, tactile learning opportunity offered by using their noses.
+Many children enjoy and welcome the hands-on, tactile learning opportunity offered by using their noses.
 You need only everyday objects to produce a lesson that they will remember for months.

 But it's not just about having a memorable experience.
 Research on the role of the sense of smell in education has found that an aromatic stimulus can increase pupils' attention, enhance their memory and support cognitive learning.
 One study has found that among adults rosemary shows effectiveness in increasing performance in tasks set in the future (such as remembering to pass an object to someone at a particular time).